apache/flink/docs/config.md

 configured to the size of the TaskManager's YARN container, minus a certain tolerance value.
-- `taskmanager.numberOfTaskSlots`: The number of parallel operator or UDF instances that a single TaskManager can run (DEFAULT: 1).
+- `taskmanager.numberOfTaskSlots`: The number of parallel operator or user function instances that a single TaskManager can run (DEFAULT: 1).
 If this value is larger than 1, a single TaskManager takes multiple instances of a function or operator.
 That way, the TaskManager can utilize multiple CPU cores, but at the same time, the available memory is divided between the different